Jimachin/course-starter-harvard/slides/chapter1_01_introduction.md

 Notes: In the first chapter, I will give you the necessary intuitions to help you become familiar with the basics of linear regression.

-- __[Linear regression](https://en.wikipedia.org/wiki/Linear_regression)__ it is used to approximate the dependency relationship between a dependent variable Y, the independent variables Xi and a random term ε.
+- __[Linear regression](https://en.wikipedia.org/wiki/Linear_regression)__ it is used to approximate the dependency relationship between a dependent variable Y, the independent variables X<sub>i</sub> and a random term ε.

 This model can be expressed as: